 - 1.1.
 Every year from the time she turned in 1965, federal civil servants took Anne from her home in the Cree village of Rupert House (now Waskaganish), Quebec, to put her in Indian Residential School (IRS) in Fort George, Quebec, some 550 kilometers away. - 1.2.
-Anne was a direct victim of the fact that, as the Prime Minister stated in his 2008 apology: "For more than a century, Indian Residential Schools separated over 150,000 Aboriginal children from their families and communities," produced as Exhibit P-1. - 1.4.
-Anne received no compensation for the abuse under the Indian Residential Schools Settlement Agreement (IRSSA): she received a final decision on June 21, 2016, that when federal civil servants placed her in the private home where she was raped, their decision on her accommodation had the effect of removing her from the scope of the Agreement even though she continued to attend the same school as before, hundreds of kilometers from her home. - 1.5.
+Anne was a direct victim of the fact that, as the Prime Minister stated in his 2008 apology: "For more than a century, Indian Residential Schools separated over 150,000 Aboriginal children from their families and communities," produced as Exhibit P-1. - 1.3.
+The year Anne turned 14 or 15, federal officials decided there was no room for her at the residence and billeted her with the that home, Anne was molested by and raped by their and raped by their - 1.4.
+Anne received no compensation for the abuse under the Indian Residential Schools Settlement Agreement (IRSSA): she received a final decision on June 21, 2016, that when federal civil servants placed her in the private home where she was raped, their decision on her accommodation had the effect of removing her from the scope of the Agreement - even though she continued to attend the same school as before, hundreds of kilometers from her home. - 1.5.
 Anne was not alone: more than 100 other students from the Cree villages of Rupert House, Paint Hills (now Wemindji), Eastmain and Fort George were also billeted with families living in Fort George, while continuing to attend the same federally-operated school as when they were in residence.
 Several individuals from Waskaganish who were billeted with other families have described physical and sexual abuse they suffered in those homes. - 1.6.
-A similar situation existed in Mistissini (then known as Mistassini) in the 1970s, where children from Mistissini and other surrounding communities were billeted in families living in Mistissini, while attending the federal Indian day school in the community.
+A similar situation existed in Mistissini (then known as Mistassini) in the 1970s, where children from Mistissini and other surrounding communities were billeted in - 2 families living in Mistissini, while attending the federal Indian day school in the community.
 Several individuals billeted with families in Mistissini have also described physical and sexual abuse they suffered in those homes.